-If these syntactic analyses of Korean EPCs are on the right track, then the next task awaiting us is to provide a semantic account that would be compatible with them.
+If these syntactic analyses of Korean EPCs are on the right track, then the next task will be to provide a semantic account that would be compatible with them.
 Doing so is one of the purposes of the next section, to which we now turn.